 If you are buying a vehicle from a charity, you must register and title the vehicle within 30 days of the sale.
 You must meet all of the registration requirements for a private party vehicle sale.
 See Registration Requirements.

 When you pay off a loan or other lien on a vehicle, the bank or other lienholder must sign the appropriate section of the vehicle title and mail or otherwise deliver it to you.
 You may then bring this to a DMV Full Service Office or mail it to us to have the lienholder removed and obtain a "clear" title.
 See Lien Payoffs.

 A lease buyout is similar to a vehicle sale by a dealer.
 See Lease Buyouts.

 You do not need to renew your vehicle registration to swap plates unless the registration is otherwise due.
-The fee to swap plates without a renewal is $5 plus any plate-specific fee, which can vary from 50 cents for a standard motorcycle plate to as much as $96 for specialty plates.
+The fee to swap plates without a renewal is $5 plus any plate-specific fees, which can vary from $3.50 for a standard motorcycle plate to as much as $96 for specialty plates.

 For personalized plates, you may order in-person and we will mail the plates to you.
 Or, you may order by mail and pick up the plates in person.